Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Datasets and methodology

 When working with \texttt{REVOLVER}, we pruned the \emph{Quaia} input data in the following ways: \begin{itemize} \item We used a binary sky mask to exclude pixels where completeness is low, mostly close to the Galactic plane.
-The distribution of quasars within this reliable area, using an empirically validated threshold of $\texttt{sel\_func}>0.52$, is depicted in Fig.~\ref{fig:selection_function_and_quasars} and Fig.~\ref{fig:quasar_density_in_slice}. \item In the rest of the sky, we used the \emph{Quaia} selection function to correct the local density estimation, considering various sources of systematic effects \citep[see][for details]{Storey_Fisher_2024}.
-Effectively, we increased source density by changing the Voronoi volumes of cells based on the completeness information. \item Further, we applied a correction based on the changing $N(z)$ redshift distribution of sources, caused by the expected sensitivity limitation to observe QSOs at higher redshifts.
+As mentioned in Sect. \ref{subsec:quasar_catalogue}, we only kept pixels with $\texttt{sel\_func}>0.52$ completeness, leaving 24,372 $deg^2$ of sky area.
+The distribution of quasars within this reliable area is depicted in Fig.~\ref{fig:selection_function_and_quasars} and Fig.~\ref{fig:quasar_density_in_slice}. \item In the rest of the sky, we used the \emph{Quaia} selection function to correct the local density estimation, considering various sources of systematic effects \citep[see][for details]{Storey_Fisher_2024}.
+Effectively, we increased source density by changing the Voronoi volumes of cells based on the completeness information. \item We applied a correction based on the changing $N(z)$ redshift distribution of sources, caused by the expected sensitivity limitation in observing quasars at higher redshifts.
 Technically, this step also corrects the density field reconstruction by modifying the Voronoi cell volumes based on quasar redshifts and the data sparsity at that redshift. \end{itemize}